trailsuite/careers/roles/software-engineer-se2.md

 **_We want smart people to help us disrupt the Enterprise Software industry with consumer UX & product quality!_**

 ## How We Work
-Trail works with a modern stack and tools like `Heroku`, `CircleCI`, `AWS`, `Postgres`, `React`, `Productboard` and `Slack`.
+Trail works with a modern stack and tools like `Heroku`, `CircleCI`, `Terraform`, `AWS`, `Postgres`, `React`, `Productboard` and `Slack`.
 We know that TDD, automated end-to-end testing, peer reviews, and an agile workflow result in awesome products and happy customers.
 We also like solving interesting problems like complex domain modelling, third-party integrations, highly performant UIs and data extraction & transformation.

 We’re small - and want to stay that way!
 We want to build a small and talented team that remains nimble whilst solving the biggest problems the industry faces.
 A place everybody can shape.